mhurty/mhurty.github.io/_posts/2016-07-13-how-to-post.md

 - Compare the master branch to your working branch.
 - Click the green "Create Pull Request" button to create the actual pull request.

-Switch to the **berks** repository on your laptop and create a new branch so you can update the Gemfile with the path to your working branch in ecto so that you can create a Review App.
+Switch to the **berks** repository on your laptop and create a new branch so you can update the `Gemfile` with the path to your working branch in ecto so that you can create a Review App.
 (For simplicity, consider using the same name for the berks repository as the branch name you are using on the ecto repository.):

 - `git checkout -b name-of-your-editing-branch`

-Open the Gemfile and look for the line "# ESH data access" and replace the branch: attribute (shown below as "master") with the _name-of-your-editing-branch:_
+Open the `Gemfile` and look for the line "# ESH data access" and replace the "branch:" attribute (shown below as "master") with the _name-of-your-editing-branch:_

 >...